arashnm80/arashnm80.github.io/handbook.md

 - Buridan's ass
 - optimal time for decision making: making any choice has an optimal time. less than it will not be sufficient and longer than it will be overoptimizing and waste of time. ![related image](https://github.com/arashnm80/arashnm80.github.io/assets/20334281/2d580311-04fb-4a22-b8be-9057adc64516)
 - Almost any decision is better than no dicision at all.
+##### Overthink
+Don't reduce thinking.
+Think more and more and more.
+But think through action and real work.
+Always do something important and useful, and while doing it think about better alternative options, process feedbacks, ...
+Always assess success probabilities of each option and choose which one has a higher weight in my mind.
+And no matter I have a few lines of data of millions of it, I've processed for 30 seconds or 30 years, choose the best option and move according to it.
 ### Real work
 ### Dopamine
 Dopamine is the liberator of mind.
 It gives us power to think and will to act.
 It's the reminder "why am I fighting?"